Modern Systems Thinking for Psychotherapy

-This course on modern systems theory for psychotherapy focuses on relationships and systems as the context for studying people.
-This epistemology is still greatly underappreciated by many in the behavioral sciences.
+Modern systems thinking for psychotherapy focuses on relationships and systems as the context for studying people.
+This epistemology is still greatly underappreciated by many in the behavioral sciences and certainly by psychology.

-In this intriguing course on modern systems theory for psychotherapy, constructs maintained by general systems theory, cybernetics, information and communication theory, complexity theory, and chaos theory are applied to an understanding of our patients.
+In this intriguing course on modern systems thinking for psychotherapy, constructs maintained by general systems theory, cybernetics, information and communication theory, complexity theory, and chaos theory are discussed, as they may be applied to an understanding of clinical work and our patients.

 Source for ambiguous image: By Brocken Inaglory (Own work) [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0) or GFDL (http://www.gnu.org/copyleft/fdl.html)], via Wikimedia Commons.

 The Instructor is Dr. Michael J. Gerson, an experienced Marriage and Family Therapist, Psychologist, and Psychoanalyst in California.
 He has been training clinicians for over 30 years, in his private practice, in community counseling centers, as a professor of Psychology in graduate programs, and as a presenter at professional meetings for clinicians.
-He is renowned for his depth of understanding of the therapeutic process and for his keen ability to translate complex concepts into terms that are clear and that can be applied to the clinician’s own work.
+He is a core faculty member of the Graduate School of Psychology at California Lutheran University, and renowned for his depth of understanding of the therapeutic process and for his keen ability to translate complex concepts into terms that are clear and that can be applied to the clinician’s own work.

 Dr. Gerson has served as a member of the National Advisory Panel and California Advocacy Committee and as the Chair of the Legislative Advisory Board for the American Association of Marriage and Family Therapists (AAMFT).
 He has presented on modern systems theory for psychotherapists at the annual convention of the AAMFT.

 CE Credits for Modern Systems Thinking for Psychotherapy